zeerobug/cojascli/README.md

   - direction: 'ASC' or 'DESC'.
 Defaults to 'ASC'
   - noConsolidation: true, skips consolidation (only for multiple series).
 Consolidation populates with empty values the points that are set in one serie and not in another
   - missingPointOptions: In case of consolidation, the options that are used for the created points
+  - sortOrdinates: if true, sorts by ordinate (y values)

 #### chart serie object: